Kent: Economy

 North Kent is heavily industrialised, with cement-making at Northfleet and Cuxton, brickmaking at Sittingbourne, shipbuilding on the Medway and Swale, engineering and aircraft design and construction at Rochester, chemicals at Dartford, papermaking at Swanley, and oil refining at Grain.
 There is a steel mini mill in Sheerness and a rolling mill in Queenborough.
 There are two nuclear power stations at Dungeness, although the older one, Dungeness A, built in 1965, was decommissioned in 2006.

 Cement-making, papermaking, and coal-mining were important industries in Kent during the 19th and 20th centuries.
 Cement came to the fore in the 19th century when massive building projects were undertaken.
 The ready supply of chalk and huge pits between Stone and Gravesend bear testament to that industry.
 There were also other workings around Burham on the tidal Medway.
 Chalk, gravel and clay were excavated on Dartford Heath for centuries.

 Kent's original paper mills stood on streams like the River Darent, tributaries of the River Medway, and on the River Stour.
-Two 18th century mills were on the River Len and at Tovil on the River Loose.
+Two 18th-century mills were on the River Len and at Tovil on the River Loose.
 In the late 19th century huge modern mills were built at Dartford and Northfleet on the River Thames and at Kemsley on The Swale.
 In pre-industrial times, almost every village and town had its own windmill or watermill, with over 400 windmills known to have stood at some time.
 Twenty-eight survive within the county today, plus two replica mills and a further two in that part of Kent now absorbed into London.
 All the major rivers in the county were used to power watermills.

 From about 1900, several coal pits operated in East Kent.
 The Kent Coalfield was mined during the 20th century at several collieries, including Chislet, Tilmanstone, Betteshanger, and the Snowdown Colliery, which ran from 1908 to 1986.

 The west of the county (including Tunbridge Wells, Tonbridge, and Sevenoaks) has less than 50% of the average claimant count for low incomes or worklessness as the coastal districts of Dover, Folkestone and Hythe, and Thanet (chiefly three resorts: Ramsgate, Broadstairs, and Margate).
 West and Central Kent have long had many City of London commuters.

+According to Office for National Statistics figures in 2023, gross disposable household income per head in Kent was £25,273.
+This is slightly below the national figure for England as a whole at £25,424.
+GDHI measures the amount of money a person can choose to save or spend after accounting for taxes, social benefits, and other types of income distribution.
+In this view, the most affluent parts of Kent were Sevenoaks and Tunbridge Wells, each over £33,000, while the least affluent were Swale and Medway, both around £23,000.
+This is illustrated by the following table of demographic and economic indicators below: